Amazon Route 53: Authoritative DNS Management for Production-Grade AWS Architectures

 --hosted-zone-config PrivateZone=true

-# Create Health Check (HTTP/HTTPS endpoint)
+Create Health Check for HTTPS endpoint

 aws route53 create-health-check \